Hōshōryū Tomokatsu: Ōzeki career and yokozuna bid

 Hōshōryū began his ōzeki career in September 2023 by narrowly escaping a kadoban situation with an eighth victory on the final day of the tournament against Hokuseihō.

 During the November 2023 tournament, Hōshōryū stood out on the fifth day of the tournament in his match against Gōnoyama, a match during which the two wrestlers waited at the moment of the tachi-ai for a minute and a half, leading to three unsuccessful attempts to launch the initial charge.
 Although he won the match, Hōshōryū, due to his rank and three unsuccessful attempts was summoned by head judge Kumegawa to receive a verbal warning.

 Hōshōryū was in contention of the top division championship during much of the January 2024 tournament.
 He aggravated his knee injury during his match with ozeki Kirishima, another championship contestant.
 He withdrew from the tournament the following day.
 Nevertheless, he had already achieved kachi-koshi.
 During the March tournament of the same year, Hōshōryū remained in the group of wrestlers still able to compete for the championship, notably standing out on Day 12 by beating Takerufuji, the newly promoted makuuchi who had been unbeaten until then.
 Hōshōryū's chances of staying in contention for the title came to an end on Day 14, however, after he was defeated by fellow ōzeki Kotonowaka.
 Hōshōryū withdrew on the thirteenth day of the July tournament with a thigh injury, having however confirmed a ninth victory the previous day against fellow ōzeki Kotozakura (the former Kotonowaka).
 During the August collective training sessions, however, the press reported his intention to take part in the September tournament, with Hōshōryū adding that he had put on 10 kg to support his form.

 Hōshōryū entered the 15th and final day of the November 2024 tournament facing Kotozakura once again, who was tied with him at the top of the leaderboard with 13 wins and 1 loss.
 In the final and deciding match, Hōshōryū's attempt at an overarm throw was unsuccessful, and Kotozakura slapped down on Hōshōryū's neck to push him down to the dohyō, giving Kotozakura the victory and the championship.
 Despite missing out on the championship, Hōshōryū's strong performance (13 wins and 2 losses as the runner up) was enough for the Sumo Association to announce that he would be a candidate for yokozuna promotion at the next tournament in January 2025.
-With Hōshōryū being designated by the Yokozuna Deliberation Council as an official candidate for the sport's supreme rank in the event of a championship victory, Kotozakura and Hōshōryū became the first two wrestlers in 55 years to be considered for promotion at the same time, since Kitanofuji and Tamanoumi in 1970 (Kitanofuji and Tamanoumi would both subsequently be promoted to yokozuna at the same time, following the January 1970 tournament).
+With Hōshōryū being designated by the Yokozuna Deliberation Council as an official candidate for the sport's supreme rank in the event of a championship victory, Kotozakura and Hōshōryū became the first two wrestlers in 55 years to be considered for promotion at the same time, since Kitanofuji and Tamanoumi in 1970 (Kitanofuji and Tamanoumi would both subsequently be promoted to at the same time, following the January 1970 tournament).